International Code: FBLU069

 Why you should study this course

-- Coventry Business School is currently an active member of the Chartered Association of Business Schools (CABS) and the European Foundation for Management Development (EFMD), both of whom are committed to ensuring its members maintain world-class standards of teaching and research.
+- Coventry Business School: currently an active member of the Chartered Association of Business Schools (CABS) and the European Foundation for Management Development (EFMD), both of whom are committed to ensuring its members maintain world-class standards of teaching and research1.

 - A strong focus on key, current issues facing the global finance sector, brought to life with relevant real-world case studies.

-- Fieldtrips to multinational organisations within a range of sectors and industries.
-Previous visits within the Coventry Business School have included a visit to Jaguar Land Rover and Manchester United in the UK as well as visits to New York in the United States; Berlin in Germany and Paris in France among others.*
+- Fieldtrips to multinational organisations within a range of sectors and industries2.
+Previous visits undertaken by the Coventry Business School have included a visit to Jaguar Land Rover and Manchester United in the UK as well as visits to New York in the United States; Berlin in Germany and Paris in France among others2.

-- Embedded employability through course modules, as well as access to Coventry University’s Talent Team, who can offer tailored support as you plan your future career.
+- Embedded employability throughout the course modules, as well as access to Coventry University’s Talent Team4, who can offer tailored support as you plan your future career.

-- Coventry University is home to one of the largest academic trading floors in Europe, where you can get hands-on experience with market leading databases, and even study towards a Bloomberg professional qualification for free (subject to availability).
+- Coventry University being home to one of the largest academic trading floors in Europe, means you can get hands-on experience with market-leading databases, and even study towards a Bloomberg professional qualification for free4.

-- Access to Coventry Business School’s Progress Coaches, who can provide both academic and pastoral guidance and support
+- Access to Coventry Business School’s student support network, who can provide both academic and pastoral guidance and support.

 Chartered Association of Business Schools (CABS)